 Global Entry vs. Mobile Passport | Which is Faster?

 Speed is very important when considering both options as it is the main reason why you’d consider either one.
 From my personal experience, the time to get through customs is pretty much the same for both options.

 For two brief case studies, I’ve tested this with my sister when coming back from Iceland and with my parents when coming back from London.
 In both instances my family members used Mobile Passport and I used Global Entry.
 In the first example I got through the line about 5 minutes ahead of my sister.
 In the second, my parents actually beat me through the line!

 The main driver between the speed of either option is how long the line for Mobile Passport is.
 The good news is that many people don’t use Mobile Passport, so long lines appear to be very far off :).

 Mobile Passport vs. Global Entry | Which Should You Choose?

 As you can see there are a number of pros / cons to either program.
 The choice between Mobile Passport vs. Global Entry is really up to you.
 I personally use Global Entry as I love the added benefit of TSA Pre-Check, but you can’t beat the fact that Mobile Passport is 100% free.
+(Note, there is the option to get Global Entry for free too, but it does take more time to get approved).
 I hope this content has given you all the information you need to make an informed decision!

 Are you enrolled in either program?
 If so, let me know in the comments below!